2026 LifeRing Meeting Reports - Delegates Assembly

 The Liver Spot | Meeting ID: 1241 | Focus meeting open to all

 We are honored to be represented by Delegate Lyn G!
-Lyn is the Liver Spot OG and has been instrumental in shaping this chill, community space.
+Lyn is The Liver Spot OG and has been instrumental in shaping this chill, community space.
 Lyn brings her compassion, commitment, and sense of humor to every meeting.

 The Liver Spot is an active and engaged community of folk who join to support their own recovery and the recovery of others.
 LifeRing's peer-to-peer support model has proven an incredibly powerful tool for core and newcomers.
 Crosstalk is huge and the camaraderie is unparalleled.
 It's peer-to-peer support and candid crosstalk that makes The Liver Spot such a unique resource for people in recovery and as a supporting resource for healthcare providers.